NBenzekri/ai-job-description-generator/README.md

 This project includes AI-powered generation of LinkedIn messages and job descriptions using OpenAI's GPT models.

+## Live Demo

+You can access the live demo of the AI Job Description Generator at [AI Job Description Generator](https://ai-job-description-generator.vercel.app).

 ## Getting Started

 First, run the development server: